-It will be evaluated by comparing with the average number of errors which a real teacher or specialist can find in the same documents under conditions of limited time.
+It will be evaluated by comparing with the average number of errors which a real teacher or specialist can find in the same documents in a limited time.

-Technical guidelines with the detailed description of the evaluation framework will become available by July 2020.
+Technical guidelines with the detailed description of the evaluation framework are available.

 Then the edited txt-file is uploaded back via API and evaluated through the platform using the software solution provided by the organizers.

 The technical guidelines will describe the procedure in detail.